Various models/ helps understanding web components

 One common way of talking about Web applications is based on the idea of "tiers."
 Each tier represents a different component or location of hardware and software, with the number of tiers increasing to account for the increased complexity in the technologies.

-Types of Models: 2-tier and 3-tier
+Types of Web Interaction Models: 2-tier and 3-tier